Buy Now. Pay Later.

-Kozmik Myztik by Samuel Farrand
+Kozmik Myztik

-Kozmik Myztik by Samuel Farrand
+Kozmik Myztik

 Kozmik Myztik is a piece born from my fascination with mushrooms, robots, and inspiration drawn from a wild dream I once had.
 It took me five years to finally settle on the composition of this piece.
 It originally started off as something completely different—I was trying to illustrate a strange dream where all the structures were candy-striped, and there were spinning mechanical cupcakes floating through surreal landscapes.